RiS3-Lab/DICE-DMA-Emulation/README.md

 This is the repository of our paper DICE to appear at the Proceedings of the 42nd IEEE Symposium on Security and Privacy (Oakland'21).

+Besides DICE, we have a series of work on firmware rehosting, including *P<sup>2</sup>IM: Scalable and Hardware-independent Firmware Testing via Automatic Peripheral Interface Modeling* (a USENIX Security 2020 paper, source code published [here](https://github.com/RiS3-Lab/p2im)) and *AIM: Automatic Interrupt Modeling for Dynamic Firmware Analysis* (an IEEE Trans. on Dependable and Secure Computing 2023 paper, source code published [here](https://github.com/bofeng17/AIM-Interrupt-Modeling)).
+DICE, P<sup>2</sup>IM, and AIM all aim to enable firmware testing in an emulator that does not support peripherals.
+They perform automated modeling for DMA, MMIO, and interrupt channels used by peripherals respectively.

 # Talk preview
 Talk preview video at IEEE S&P Youtube channel: https://www.youtube.com/watch?v=i7o9fsj2AkI